lufonius/base-app-toolbox/README.md

 - Webapp Navigation as a UI component, highly customizeable and responsive
 - Notifications
 - Error Handling, bases on Notification
+- Saving Page Scroll State
+- History for visited pages (ex. when used for swiping)
 - User management, including roles, permissions per role and specific permissions per user, which overwrite the roles permission

 The packages should be available on npm, structured like this: